TITLE 77: PUBLIC HEALTH

 SUBCHAPTER i: MATERNAL AND CHILD HEALTH

-PART 665 CHILD HEALTH EXAMINATION CODE
+PART 665 CHILD AND STUDENT HEALTH EXAMINATION AND IMMUNIZATION CODE

 SECTION 665.140 TIMETABLE FOR EXAMINATIONS